 CPUE was analysed separately for four different fleets (Hvingel et al., 2000).
 The 'KGH index' was derived from catches in the early offshore fishery, executed by 7 sister trawlers (722 GRT) operated by Den Kongelige Grønlandske Handel (KGH-the Royal Greenland Trading Company).
-This fishery only covered Div 1A and part of Div.
+This fishery only covered Div.
+1A and part of Div.
 1B and data from statistical Areas 3, 4, 6 and 7 (Fig. 4) for the years 1976-1990 was incorporated in the index.
-During this period this small fleet had a near monopoly of the fishery and enjoyed fishing conditions somewhat different from those in subsequent years when the fishery became more populous.
-6 of the 7 vessels were grouped;. months were reduced to 10 levels and statistical Areas 4, 6 and 7 were combined.
+During this period, this small fleet had a near monopoly of the fishery and enjoyed fishing conditions somewhat different from those in subsequent years when the fishery became more populous.
+6 of the 7 vessels were grouped; months were reduced to 10 levels and statistical Areas 4, 6 and 7 were combined.
 This analysis was not repeated and results from Hvingel (2004) were incorporated into the present analysis.

 Catch and effort data from Greenlandic vessels above 50 GRT fishing in Subarea 1 was used in calculating CPUE indices for the more recent fishery.
-Corrected unstandardised effort was calculated by adding 60% to trawl times with twin trawls and a series of unstandardised CPUE was obtained by dividing corrected logbook catch by total corrected unstandardised effort.
 Standardised series of annual CPUE indices were obtained by analysing catch and effort data with multiplicative models that included the following effects: (1) a vessel effect (its fishing power, and the skill of its men), (2) a month effect (seasonal fishability of the shrimp and the fishing grounds), (3) an area effect and (4) a year effect (overall year-to-year changes in CPUE).
 The main criterion for including a vessel was three years of participation in the fishery.
 Statistical Areas were defined ad hoc based on distinct fishing grounds (Fig. 4).
 The multiplicative model was linearised as:

-$$\ln(CPUE{mjki}) = \ln(u) + \ln(A_m) + \ln(S_j) + \ln(V_k) + \ln(Y_i) + \varepsilon{mjki}$$ where CPUEmjki is the observed (logbook) mean CPUE for vessel (or vessel class) k, fishing in area m in month j in year i; ln(u) is overall mean ln(CPUE); $A_m$ is the area effect; $S_j$ is the month effect; $V_k$ is the vessel effect; $Y_i$ is the year effect; the residuals $\varepsilon{mjki}$ are assumed to be distributed N( $0,\sigma^2/n$ ) where n is the number of observations in the cell and $\sigma^2$ is the residual variance.
+$$ln(CPUE{mjkhi}) = ln(u) + ln(A_m) + ln(S_j) + ln(V_k) + ln(G_h) + ln(Y_i) + e{mjkhi}$$ where $CPUE{mjki}$ is the observed (logbook) mean CPUE for vessel (or vessel class) k, fishing in area m in month j in year i; $\ln(u)$ is overall mean $\ln(CPUE)$; A_m is the area effect; S_j is the month effect; V_k is the vessel effect; G_h is the effect of gear type; Y_i is the year effect; the residuals ε{mjki} are assumed to be distributed $N(0,\sigma^2/n)$ where n is the number of observations in the cell and σ^2 is the residual variance.
 The model was fitted with SAS Proc GLM (SAS Institute 1988).
 Vessel effects were sorted by value, month and area effects were kept in their natural order, and then to reduce the number of empty cells in the model neighboring classes of effect variables were combined if a pairwise contrast of their effects had an F statistic less than one; however, we note that such posterior grouping of class variables on the basis of similar effect values causes uncertainty and lead to be underestimated.
-The posterior grouping of class variables were then used as standardised annual CPUE indices in assessment models.
-They are assumed (on the basis of the central limit theorem) to be (approximately) normally distributed.
+The posterior grouping of class variables was dropped in 2019, as the effect on the year effect were negligible.
+The year effects were then used as standardised annual CPUE indices in assessment models.
+They are assumed (based on the central limit theorem) to be (approximately) normally distributed.